-The Corps shall ensure curation is conducted in accordance with 36 C.F.R.
-Part 79, except that Native American human remains and cultural items determined in consultation with Indian tribe(s) to be associated funerary objects, sacred objects and objects of cultural patrimony, as defined by the Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C. § 3001 et seq.), shall be prepared for disposition pursuant to a NAGPRA Plan of Action and any other requirements agreed to by the Planned Project Consulting Parties.
-All materials collected will be maintained in accordance with 36 C.F.R.
+The Corps shall ensure that all artifacts and records collected under the terms of the PA are prepared for curation in accordance with 36 C.F.R.
+Part 79, except that Native American human remains and cultural items determined in consultation with Indian tribe(s) to be associated funerary objects, sacred objects and objects of cultural patrimony, as defined by the Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C. § 3001 et seq.), shall be prepared for disposition pursuant to the appropriate Federal Land management agency's NAGPRA Plan of Action pursuant to 43 C.F.R.
+Part 10.
+Prior to conducting any excavation and/or removal of cultural materials, the SSMP State Team must obtain an Archaeological Resources Protection Act permit from the appropriate Federal Land management agency to ensure that all materials collected will be maintained in accordance with 36 C.F.R.
 Part 79 or 43 C.F.R.
-Part 10, until the final treatment report is finalized, and collections are curated.
-The Corps shall provide documentation of curation and associated reports to the Planned Project Consulting Parties and SHPO within sixty (60) days of acceptance of the relevant documents.
+Part 10, until the final treatment report is finalized, and collections are prepared for curation and provide documentation of curation and associated reports to the Planned Project Consulting Parties and SHPO within sixty (60) days of acceptance of the relevant documents.